Formula One drivers from Argentina: Notable former drivers

 Juan Manuel Fangio won nearly half of the races he started.
 His victory in the 1957 German Grand Prix at Nürburgring is sometimes cited as one of the greatest drives in the history of the sport.
 In a poll of drivers undertaken by Autosport Fangio was voted as the third best racer in the history of Formula One, behind Michael Schumacher and Ayrton Senna.
 Fangio's record of winning the drivers' title five times stood for 46 years, finally being surpassed by Schumacher, and he holds several other records including the highest percentage of race wins (46% – 24 out of 52).
 He remains the oldest ever champion, winning his final title at the age of 46.
 Fangio drove for Alfa Romeo in the first Formula One World Championship season in 1950.
 He finished second in the title behind team mate Giuseppe Farina, winning three of six races in which he competed.
 He achieved five podiums out of seven on his way to his first world title in 1951 but had to sit out of the 1952 season after breaking his neck in Monza.
 He returned to F1 in 1953 driving for Maserati and won just one of the eight grands prix, finishing second in the Drivers' Championship to Alberto Ascari.
 The next four seasons saw Fangio achieve success that would not be matched for many years.
 Across the four seasons he won 17 of the 28 races and all four titles.
 He retired from the sport after two races in 1958.
 While some of his records have been broken, Ayrton Senna said of Fangio "Even if I or someone else can equal or beat Fangio's record, it still will not compare with his achievements."

 José Froilán González was another successful 1950s Grand Prix driver from Argentina.
-Known as El Cabezon (Fat Head) and The Pampas Bull, González was built more like a wrestler than a modern racing driver.
+Known as El Cabezón (Fat Head) and The Pampas Bull, González was built more like a wrestler than a modern racing driver.
 He was runner-up to compatriot Fangio in the 1954 season and is celebrated by Ferrari as their first Formula One championship race winner.
 He might have achieved other successes but González never contested a full season in any of the nine years he competed and his victory for Ferrari was his second and last win.
 The Autosport vote placed González as the 27th best driver of all time, stating that he would have been likely to have won more races if he had accepted the offer of a race seat at Vanwall.